psychoinformatics-de/ipsy-docs/source/userdoc/condor.rst

 Note: ``feat`` does not use parallel processing for the first level analysis.
 Thus, to use ``feat`` effectively in Condor, it is best to create a Condor submit file that queues each ``feat`` call.
 The bash script below *creates and submits* such a file.
-The script requires that all ``fsf`` files for each first level analysis are prepared and stored in one directory and that this script is executed in that same directory.
+The script requires that all ``fsf`` files for each first level analysis are prepared and stored in one directory and that this script is executed in that same directory (``cdir``).
+This script is available as executable function ``fsf_submit`` in wolf zinke's collection of handy bash tools for fMRI analysis (*MyFIA toolbox*) on github (https://github.com/wzinke/myfia.git).

 .. code-block:: bash

     #!/bin/bash

-    unset FSLPARALLEL  # no other parallelization wanted
+    unset FSLPARALLEL  # parallelization is not possible for submitted jobs

     onm=allfsf.submit  # submit file for condor
     memusg=4000        # expected memory usage for a single analysis

-    cdir=`pwd`         # get the path to current working directory fsflst=`ls -1 $fsfdir/*.fsf`
+    cdir=$(pwd)        # get the path to current working directory fsflst=`ls -1 $fsfdir/*.fsf`

     if [ ! -d $cdir/log ] # create directory for condor log files